LLaammTTeerr/VatySiArt/README.md

 - Mode: 0 for the word to be sequence.
 For example: if the word is 'Katy' then you will find Katy.
 1 for the word to be chosen randomly

-See the file for easier understanding
+See the test file for easier understanding

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.